 It’s essential for adults to understand the impact that tickling a baby can have on them and to take steps to ensure that their actions are always respectful and consensual.
 If a child expresses discomfort or asks an adult to stop tickling them, listening and respecting their boundaries is essential.
 Doing so can help create a safe and supportive environment for all children to grow and thrive.

-6. Tickling kids can humiliate some children, especially if they have experienced it in public or front of their peers.
+Tickling kids can humiliate some children, especially if they have experienced it in public or in front of their peers.
 It can make them feel embarrassed, self-conscious, and exposed, leading to low self-esteem and anxiety.
 Moreover, if tickling a baby involves teasing or mocking, it can create a toxic dynamic between the adult and the child based on power and control.

 Humiliation can have long-lasting effects on a child’s psyche.
 When a child is tickled in public or in front of their peers, it can create a sense of shame and embarrassment lasting for years.
 Ticking a baby may feel like being singled out, made fun of, or bullied.
 This can lead to feelings of isolation and alienation.

-8. Tickling babies can reinforce gender stereotypes, particularly those related to masculinity and femininity.
+Tickling babies can reinforce gender stereotypes, particularly those related to masculinity and femininity.
 Boys are often tickled more aggressively and for more extended periods than girls, which can promote the idea that boys should endure pain and be tough.
 On the other hand, girls are often tickled more gently and in more intimate areas, which can perpetuate the idea that girls should be passive and vulnerable.

 Moreover, tickling kids can also create power imbalances between the tickler and the child.
 It puts the tickler in control and can make the child feel powerless and vulnerable.
 This can lead to anxiety and discomfort, especially if the tickling continues beyond the child’s comfort level.

-10. Finally, tickling kids can trigger traumatic memories in children who have experienced abuse or assault.
+Finally, tickling kids can trigger traumatic memories in children who have experienced abuse or assault.
 Tickling baby feet can simulate being held down, touched, or violated without consent, which can be highly triggering and traumatic for some children.
 Even if tickling baby feet is done with good intentions and no harm intended, it can still cause emotional distress and flashbacks.

-12. Since many adults dislike being tickled and express their disapproval in quite noisy terms, why is it acceptable to play “tickle monster” with infants?
+Since many adults dislike being tickled and express their disapproval in quite noisy terms, why is it acceptable to play “tickle monster” with infants?
 Unwanted tickling can also be interpreted as a way for adults to establish dominance over babies since it gives them the impression that adults can do anything they want to their bodies.
 This becomes a battle to take charge of their own bodies.

 Conclusion

-For informative and accurate articles on all things related to your new born-toddler’s development, growth, health and nutrition, follow EuroKids Blogs and do check out our nationally recognized preschools – EuroKids for the first step in your kid’s educational journey!
+For more informative articles on things related to your newborn or toddler’s development, growth, health and nutrition, follow EuroKids Blogs.
+Also, check out our nationally recognized preschools – EuroKids for the first step in your kid’s educational journey!